Occupy Buffer Zone

 Occupy Buffer Zone (OBZ) was a protest movement that began on October 15, 2011 by Greek Cypriot and Turkish Cypriot activists, in the Ledra Street checkpoint, in Nicosia, Cyprus.
 The movement began with a weekly occupation of the checkpoint, which is located in the buffer zone that divides the island's territory and capital into the self-declared Turkish Republic of Northern Cyprus and the Republic of Cyprus since the Turkish invasion of Cyprus in 1974.
 On November 19 of 2011 the occupation of the buffer zone became permanent.

 Influenced by the global Occupy Movement, Occupy Buffer Zone aimed to protest and publicise the problems of the global economic and political system, as well as to raise awareness of how "the Cyprus Problem is but one of the many symptoms of an unhealthy global system".
 The movement emphasised the connection between the development of the Cyprus problem and the economic and political interests associated with the international economic and political status quo.

 Occupy Buffer Zone's general statement

-The following text is the movement's general statement that was distributed to passers by in the buffer zone.
+The movement's general statement distributed to passers-by in the buffer zone read:

-"This is an inclusive movement functioning within some principal umbrella concepts for which we initially united, these are:
+This is an inclusive movement functioning within some principal umbrella concepts for which we initially united, these are: